Bindi: Religious significance

+The bindi continues to hold symbolic significance rooted in Indian mythology and is traditionally associated with Hindu culture. "wearing a bindi or mangalsutra is a sign of Hindu women.
+The traditional bindi still represents and preserves the symbolic significance that is integrated into Indian mythology in many parts of India."

 Traditional application method

-A traditional bindi is red or maroon in colour.
+A traditional bindi is red or maroon in colour as it mimics sindoor or kumkum which is used as part Hindu religious ceremonies and rituals along with sandalwood, turmeric and ash.
 A pinch of vermilion powder is applied with a ring-finger to make a dot.
 A small annular disc aids application for beginners.
 First, a sticky wax paste is applied through the empty centre of the disc.
 This is then covered with kumkum or vermilion and then the disc is removed to get a round bindi.
-Various materials such as lac, sandal, 'aguru', mica, 'kasturi', kumkum (made of red turmeric) and sindoor color the dot.
-Saffron ground together with 'kusumba' flower can also work.
-Traditionally they are green in color with a red dot in the middle.
-The bindi is no longer restricted in color or shape.
+Various materials such as lac, sandal, "aguru", mica, "kasturi", kumkum (made of red turmeric) and sindoor colour the dot.
+Saffron ground together with "kusumba" flower can also work.
+Traditionally they are green in colour with a red dot in the middle.
+The bindi is no longer restricted in colour or shape.

 Historically, the ornamental bindi spangle consists of a small piece of lac over which is smeared vermilion, while above it a piece of mica or thin glass is fixed for ornament.
 Women wore large spangles set in gold with a border of jewels if they could afford it.
 The bindi was made and sold by lac workers known as Lakhera.
 In Hinduism, it's part of the Suhāg or lucky trousseau at marriages and is affixed to the girl's forehead on her wedding and thereafter always worn.
 Unmarried girls optionally wore small ornamental spangles on their foreheads.
 A widow was not allowed to wear bindi or any ornamentation associated with married women.
 In modern times, self-adhesive bindis are available in various materials, usually made of felt or thin metal and adhesive on the other side.
 These are simple to apply, disposable substitutes for older lac tikli bindis.
 Sticker bindis come in many colours, designs, materials, and sizes.